 except that it applies to the command being run by

 run rather than to the tests being run by

 and cannot run under label.

 bazel run can also execute test binaries, which has the effect of

---test_* arguments have an effect when running a test in this manner.
+--test_*code> arguments have an effect when running a test in this manner except